xDaryamo/puccini/puccini-tosca/README.md

 that Clout in JSON may lose some type information (e.g. JSON doesn't distinguish between an integer and a float).

+For YAML you can add the additional `--strict` switch to output a stricter YAML, which adds scalar type tags (such as `!!str`, `!!int`, `!!timestamp`) and outputs all strings in double quotes with no `|` or `>` notations.
+This is useful if you are consuming the YAML output with a non-compliant or buggy parser.

+The `--pretty` switch (enabled by default) attempts a more human-readable output, with indentation and color highlighting in terminals.
+Disable this switch for a more compact output.

 ### TOSCA Quirks

 **pucini-tosca** supports "quirks", via the `--quirk/-x` switch, which are variations on the default